 Whether your agency is thriving or rebuilding, the pandemic has created new playing conditions and accelerated the need for a more progressive business model.

 ‘Necessity’, we’re taught, ‘is the mother of invention’.
 This evolved from Plato’s belief that “our need will be the real creator”.
-And whether you’re a Socratic scholar or, like me, were today years old when you learnt that, we can all agree that Covid-19 has proved him right.
+And whether you’re a Socratic scholar or, like me, were today years old when you learned that, we can all agree that Covid-19 has proved him right.

 No wonder, then, that six years of transformation occurred in the first six months of the pandemic.
-For agencies in particular, change wasn’t just constant – it was full-on and mission-critical.
+For agencies, in particular, change wasn’t just constant – it was full-on and mission-critical.
 As clients scrambled to react to lockdown, you ploughed through tough questions in double-quick time under unique working conditions.

 Back to the hamster wheel

 With forethought, strong leadership and no little luck, many agencies have prospered under the pandemic.
 They’re feeling the ‘Covid bounce’ (in the UK at least) and optimism is high.

 But with the client demands, relentless pace and daily compromises between work and home, many agency leaders also admit to asking ‘is this all there is?’.
 Buying into the default lifestyle and version of success is no longer a given.